anitakate/Kate-palace/README.md

 You open your work by opening with a live server.

-Break down into end to end tests
+Break down into end to end tests.
 This is to make sure that what one is doing is correct and to check if the changes made are taking place.

 Deployment